 Watch the two minute video below . . .

 NOTE: THIS VIDEO SHOWS THE TYPE OF TERRAIN ON WHICH YOU WILL BE TRAVELING BUT NOT NECESSARILY THE EXACT ROUTE WHICH WE WOULD BE TAKING.
 THE GLACIER AND THE TERRAIN ARE CONSTANTLY CHANGING AND WE CHANGE AND ADJUST OUR ROUTES ACCORDINGLY AS NEEDED.

 Tour Dates: Daily Departures at 7:00am from the Downtown Anchorage Area (MAY 15 - SEPTEMBER, 10)*

 Tour Cost: $249 per person.
 Minimum Age: 8.
-Please bring water & heavy snacks (this activity will carry over lunch) We return to Anchorage by 5pm.
 All groups are subject to a minimum group size in order to depart.

 Late arrivals that miss the departure will be considered a no-show. *Hike start/stop dates vary, please call us if you have questions.